-B. Periodic update.
+- B. Periodic update.
 Separate from any individual amendments, the Council shall periodically undertake a full update of the Comprehensive Plan, at least every 10 years.
-The Council may delegate such responsibility either to the Planning Board or to a special committee whose members the
+The Council may delegate such responsibility either to the Planning Board or to a special committee whose members the Mayor shall appoint and the Council approve. - Cadoption.

-• C.Adoption.
 Upon receipt of a proposed Comprehensive Plan or proposed modification of the existing plan, the Council shall, by resolution, refer such proposal to the City Planning Board, which shall within a time specified by the Council report its recommendations thereon.
 After receipt of the recommendations of the Planning Board, the Council shall hold a public hearing on the proposal and shall thereafter adopt it by resolution with or without amendment.